Jang Show-ling: Career

 The attempted legislative ratification of the CSSTA led to the Sunflower Student Movement.
 In the aftermath of the protest, the New Power Party was founded.
 Jang accepted an at-large legislative nomination from the NPP in 2016, placing third of six candidates on the NPP party list, but was not elected to the Legislative Yuan.
 Jang remained on the National Taiwan University faculty, where she opposed the election of Kuan Chung-ming as university president.
 Jang replaced Kawlo Iyun Pacidal as an at-large legislator on 11 September 2019, following the revocation of Kawlo's NPP membership.

+After stepping down from the Legislative Yuan, Jang returned to National Taiwan University's Department of Economics as an adjunct professor.